-All students should make sure that they access a copy of the current edition of the general Westminster, University handbook called Essential which is available at westminster.ac.uk/essential-westminster.
-The following regulations should be read in conjunction with the Modular Framework for Undergraduate Courses and relevant sections of the current Handbook of Academic Regulations, which is available at westminster.ac.uk/academic-regulations.
+All students should make sure that they access a copy of the current edition of the general Westminster. handbook called Essential which is available westminster.ac.uk/essential-westminster.
+The following regulations should be read in conjunction with the Modular Framework for Undergraduate Courses and relevant sections of Handbook Academic Regulations, which available westminster.ac.uk/academic-regulations.
 Regulations are subject to change and approval by Academic Council.